Isotope analysis: Tissues affected

 Isotopic oxygen is incorporated into the body primarily through ingestion at which point it is used in the formation of, for archaeological purposes, bones and teeth.
 The oxygen is incorporated into the hydroxylcarbonic apatite of bone and tooth enamel.

 Bone is continually remodelled throughout the lifetime of an individual.
 Although the rate of turnover of isotopic oxygen in hydroxyapatite is not fully known, it is assumed to be similar to that of collagen; approximately 10 years.
-Consequently, should an individual remain in a region for 10 years or longer, the isotopic oxygen ratios in the bone hydroxyapatite would reflect the oxygen ratios present in that region.
+Consequently, should an individual remain in a region for 10 years or longer, the isotopic oxygen ratios in the bone hydroxyapatite would reflect the isotopic oxygen ratios present in that region.

 Teeth are not subject to continual remodelling and so their isotopic oxygen ratios remain constant from the time of formation.
 The isotopic oxygen ratios, then, of teeth represent the ratios of the region in which the individual was born and raised.
 Where deciduous teeth are present, it is also possible to determine the age at which a child was weaned.
 Breast milk production draws upon the body water of the mother, which has higher levels of 18O due to the preferential loss of 16O through sweat, urine, and expired water vapour.

 While teeth are more resistant to chemical and physical changes over time, both are subject to post-depositional diagenesis.
 As such, isotopic analysis makes use of the more resistant phosphate groups, rather than the less abundant hydroxyl group or the more likely diagenetic carbonate groups present.